alex-karpenko/http-dragonfly/README.md

 Configuration file is `yaml` file with list on `listeners` at root.

 ### THIS IS DRAFT EXAMPLE FILE!
 DON'T USE IT!
-THIS SECTION WILL WE WRITTEN LATER!
+THIS SECTION WILL BE WRITTEN LATER!

 #### Detailed configuration with explanation